boaztulu/AgriSenAI--UAV-Image-Processing-for-Precision-Agriculture/README.md

 AgriSenAI is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.

 ## Acknowledgments

-Funding for this research was provided by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2020-67021-31965.
-The authors also thank the Water Resource Research Group lab at the Tropical Research and Education Center, Institute of Food and Agricultural Sciences, University of Florida, for their invaluable assistance.
+The authors thank the Water Resource Research Group lab at the Tropical Research and Education Center, Institute of Food and Agricultural Sciences, University of Florida, for their invaluable assistance.